Grace Nyahangare: Early life and education

-Nyahangare was born in Harare, Zimbabwe on 2 September 1996.
-She attended Girls High School Harare where she began making art, and later studied Visual Art at the National Gallery School of Visual Arts and Design in Harare (also known as the National Gallery of Zimbabwe Visual Arts Studios).
-In 2022 she completed a three-month residency at First Floor Gallery Harare and formally joined the gallery in 2023.
+Nyahangare was born in Harare, Zimbabwe in September 1996.
+She went to Girls High School in Harare, where she began her art career.
+In 2015, she joined the National Gallery School of Visual Arts and Design and studied visual Arts and developed an interest in Printmaking and Photography.
+In 2022 she completed a three-month residency at First Floor Gallery Harare and joined the gallery in 2023.